 As mentioned above PageSpeed Insights is a testing tool often thrown into conversations with WebPageTest and GTMetrix.

-The difference is that PageSpeed provides a score at the end based on its view of speed, mobile friendliness and code quality, whereas the other two offer a loading time in seconds, regardless of the UI or code that was used to achieve it.
+The difference is that PageSpeed provides a score at the end based on its view of speed, mobile friendliness and code quality, complemented with real-world data from the Chrome User Experience Report.
+The other show loading time in seconds, regardless of the UI or code that was used to achieve it.

 What the Experts say